 Equally important is bore geometry.
 Gabrielson says engine builders have to be especially careful about oil control on late model engines.
 He says the block should always be honed with torque plates if the manufacturer recommends doing so to minimize bore distortion that can cause blowby and prevent the rings from sealing properly.

-"The bores have to be straight and round.
-Make sure you keep the Ra finishes within factory specifications, too, which is typically in the 10 to 15 Ra range on many late model engines."
+Bores must be straight and round for the rings to seal.
+Keep the Ra finishes within factory specifications, too, which is typically in the 10 to 15 Ra range on many late model engines.

-Jeff Welsh with Peterson Machine Tool says #220 grit silicon carbide honing stones are the best choice for plain cast iron and chrome rings, #280 grit is best for moly-faced rings, and #320 to #400 grit is best for moly rings in a racing application.
-To finish the bores, Welsh recommends using a brush hone or flexible brush in a drill.
+Number #220 grit silicon carbide honing stones are the best choice for plain cast iron and chrome rings, #280 grit is best for moly-faced rings, and #320 to #400 grit is best for moly rings in a racing application.
+To finish the bores after honing, use a brush hone or flexible brush in a drill.

-Mohondro says some OEMs are using a much coarser grit of diamond to increase valley depth in the bores for better oil retention and ring break-in.
-He says International Harvester is using #140 to #170 diamond stones to hone their cylinders, then finishing with #600 stones to plateau the surface.
+Some OEMs are using a much coarser grit of diamond to increase valley depth in the bores for better oil retention and ring break-in.
+Some agricultural diesel engine manufacturers use #140 to #170 diamond stones to hone their cylinders, then finishing with #600 stones to plateau the surface.
 This leaves a surface finish of 10 to 14 Ra but with 60 to 100 Ra of valley depth to retain oil.

-One change Meara says he's seen lately among some race engine builders is a desire to increase the "Rvk" numbers (valley depth) in the crosshatch to improve oil retention.
+Some race engine builders prefer to increase the "Rvk" numbers (valley depth) in the crosshatch to improve oil retention.

 Another issue is how to minimize bore distortion when the engine is running.
 Torque plates have long been used to simulate the bore distortion that occurs when the cylinder heads are installed on the block.
 Honing the block with torque plates installed results in rounder holes and better ring sealing.
 But temperature is also a factor that is hard to duplicate.

-Mart Jeltema of K-Line says the type of plateau finishing procedure he recommends depends on the engine and type of honing equipment an engine builder is using.
+K-Line says the type of plateau finishing procedure they recommend depends on the engine and type of honing equipment.
 "What kind of honing machine are they using or are they honing with a drill?
-What Ra finish are they trying to achieve, and what kind of finish are they getting before they attempt to plateau the cylinders?" he asks
+What Ra finish are they trying to achieve, and what kind of finish are they getting before they attempt to plateau the cylinders?"

-To achieve a plateau finish, Jeltema recommends using a brush: either the rigid style that mounts in the honing head holders or a spaghetti style bristle brush in a hand-hone (K-Line sells both types).
-He says it usually takes about 10 to 15 strokes in each cylinder to plateau the finish.
+To achieve a plateau finish, K-Line recommends using a brush: either the rigid style that mounts in the honing head holders or a spaghetti style bristle brush in a hand-hone (K-Line sells both types).
+It usually takes about 10 to 15 strokes in each cylinder to plateau the finish.
 The improvement is generally about 10 Ra points on the surface finish.

 Analyzing Cylinder Bore Finishes